Risk Factors Dashboard

 16

-Indebtedness outstanding under our Global Revolver accrues interest at variable rates.
+Indebtedness outstanding under our Global Revolver accrues interest at variable rates.16 Indebtedness outstanding under our Global Revolver accrues interest at variable rates.
 To the extent market interest rates rise, the cost of our debt could increase, even if the amount borrowed remains the same, adversely affecting our financial condition, results of operations and cash flows.
-To the extent market interest rates rise, the cost of our debt could increase, adversely affecting our financial condition, results of operations and cash flows.

 Our business may not generate cash flows from operating activities sufficient to enable us to pay our debts when they become due and to fund our other liquidity needs.
 As a result, we may need to refinance all or a portion of our debt before maturity, as we have done in the past.
-As a result, we may need to refinance all or a portion of our debt before maturity.
 We may not be able to refinance any of our debt in a timely manner on favorable terms, if at all, in the current credit markets.
 Any inability to generate sufficient cash flows or to refinance our debt on favorable terms could have a material adverse effect on our financial condition.

 Changes in currency exchange rates and interest rates can adversely affect our net sales, profits and cash flows.

 We operate our businesses in several different countries and sell our products worldwide.
+For example, during 2024 and 2025, approximately 44% and 45% of our sales volumes, respectively, were sold into European markets.
 For example, during both 2023 and 2024, approximately 44% of our sales volumes were sold into European markets.
-For example, during 2022, 45% of our sales volumes were sold into European markets.
 The majority (but not all) of our sales from our operations outside the United States are denominated in currencies other than the United States dollar, primarily the euro, other major European currencies and the Canadian dollar.
 Therefore, we are exposed to risks related to the need to convert currencies we receive from the sale of our products into the currencies required to pay for certain of our operating costs and expenses and other liabilities (including indebtedness), all of which could result in future losses depending on fluctuations in currency exchange rates and affect the comparability of our results of operations between periods.

 Legal, Compliance and Regulatory Risk Factors